hipc-book/hipc-book.github.io/_practicals/6-off-node_parallelism.md

 >  * Make it so that between each round it checks how close it is to `M_PI`
 >  * Make it so that it finishes its computation if the difference between its calculated value of Pi and `M_PI` is less than 1e-7
 >
-> As an example, you might like to make your program look approximately like the following psuedocode (where n is the size of a trial):
+> As an example, you might like to make your program look approximately like the following pseudocode (where n is the size of a trial):
 >
 > ```
 > while abs(pi - M_PI) > tolerance: